valeriobasile/PersEval/README.md

 Note that the current version of the library does not support multi-GPU settings.

-The In-Prompt Auugmentation strategy is part of a comprehensive evaluation framework for personalization with LLMs (LaMP).
+The In-Prompt Augmentation strategy is part of a comprehensive evaluation framework for personalization with LLMs (LaMP).
 The full framework is available at [this repository](https://github.com/LaMP-Benchmark/LaMP/tree/main).

 ## 📖 Reference
 If you use the library, please cite: